Best practices when purchasing excess liability coverage

 Be aware of social inflation and nuclear verdicts.

-The first common mistake we see when looking at excess liability coverage layering is underestimating social inflation and nuclear verdicts.
+The first common mistake we see when looking at excess liability coverage layering is underestimating social inflation and the rise of nuclear verdicts.
 Proper excess coverage is important as companies large and small have been majorly affected by unexpected significant losses, with some having to sell part or all of their company.

 Making sure your broker has access to a large array of data and benchmarking to ensure the company has the right number of layers and coverages is key.
 Many companies have reduced limits recently because of the high premiums or unavailability of higher limits.
 Seek out brokers that offer access to detailed analytics modeling and peer benchmarking that allows you to make better-informed decisions on program optimization, including limit adequacy.
 Using this type of information and analysis can also lead to your company realizing that you are over-insured, allowing you to cut back on some layering.